gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "And *that* is not *protocol*,"
 Patient scolded.

-The lights went out,
-but she had expected that.
-She turned on Dockety's chest light and slowed to a jog.
+She slowed to a jog.
+She had a stitch in her side,
-One of her feet hurt with every step, and she needed a bathroom.
+one of her feet hurt with every step, and she needed a bathroom.
 *Are real adventures always like this?* she wondered giddily.
 Did the people in the books she borrowed from Commander Leaf